whigmao/ghana-international-trade/README.md

 # ghana-international-trade
-this project is for my first job as a international trader in west africa.
+This project is for my first job as a international trader in west Africa.

+In this project， I would like to apply the data science techniques I have learned and are learning to find business opportunities.